NicThomas13/Biostatistics-Final-Project/README.md

 # Biostatistics-Final-Project
-Final Project regarding diabetes and how different health factors influence the type of diabetes someone has.
+Final Project regarding diabetes and how different health factors influence the type of diabetes individuals have in the study.